Advanced oxidation process: Current shortcomings

+Industrial application

+HiPOx is a trademarked advanced oxidation process system that uses peroxone chemistry to efficiently remove refractory organic pollutants from water.

+HiPOx systems have been deployed and studied since 2002 or earlier, and have been used as stand-alone remediation systems or incorporated into specialized water treatment trains that break down various contaminants that are not well treatable by conventional methods, such as MTBE, pharmaceuticals and personal care products (PPCPs), 1,4-dioxane, or for disinfection.
+This capability is particularly desirable in water reuse applications.

+The use of peroxone to generate hydroxyl radicals in water treatment presents a secondary water quality concern in the presence of bromide ion because reaction with ozone results in the generation of the possible carcinogen bromate.
+While early HiPOx systems did not satisfy regulators' requirements for avoiding the formation of bromate in the treated water product, after further development HiPOx or similar generic systems have demonstrated the capability to control bromate.

 Future

 Since AOPs were first defined in 1987, the field has witnessed a rapid development both in theory and in application.
-So far, TiO_{2}/UV systems, H_{2}O_{2}/UV systems, and Fenton, photo-Fenton and Electro-Fenton systems have received extensive scrutiny.
+So far, TiO_{2}/UV systems, H_{2}O_{2}/UV systems, peroxone, Fenton, photo-Fenton and Electro-Fenton systems have received extensive scrutiny.
 Despite the technological advancements made, there are still many key challenges and obstacles revolving around AOPs.
 These challenges such as catalyst fouling, energy consumption of UV lamps, large scale reactant distribution within reactors, and control of partial-oxidation by-products all require further research on existing AOPs options to allow for the integration of efficient and advanced AOPs systems.

 Modified AOPs promise to be more efficient and economical.
 Doped TiO_{2} can show enhance the photocatalytic activity; and implementation of ultrasonic treatment could promote the production of hydroxyl radicals.
 Additionally further efforts to harness visible-light photocatalysts, such as doped graphitic carbon nitride (g-C_{3}N_{4})—aim to reduce reliance on UV sources (lamps, lights, etc.) which typically need replacement every few years.
 Modified AOPs such as Fluidized-Bed Fenton has also shown great potential in terms of degradation performance and economics.